Three steps to create more value from your survey

 You should ask questions that fall into 2 categories:

-• Actionable/diagnostic: Ask a larger number of questions related to the organization’s work, learning, and leadership environment.
+Actionable/diagnostic: Ask a larger number of questions related to the organization’s work, learning, and leadership environments.
 These are the specific elements that can drive (or impede) your organization’s ability to achieve key outcomes.

 Analyze, Analyze, Analyze